“I’m Ready To Voice Act. What Do I Do Now?“

 Be Patient and Persistent.

-There is much info to excavate, but with the web, this isn’t the daunting task it used to be!
+There is much info to excavate, but with the web, this isn’t the impossible task it used to be!
 Check the links at the bottom right of this (and every) page of my site!
 You have weeks of solid, insightful content from all the pros available to you- for free!

 Getting traction is not just a matter of your “talent” or cold-calling a few connections and you’re off to the races.
 And wanting it isn’t good enough either.
 You must earn the trust and confidence of those who hire (or sign) talent.
 No matter how ready you think you are, this will take time.